-INTERNATIONAL HORROR FESTIVAL ~ We accept films from around the world!!
+INTERNATIONAL HORROR FILM FESTIVAL ~ We accept films from around the world!!

 This is Northern Ontario's PREMIERE horror festival, and we're gearing up to bring you another heavy hit of horror!

 We love horror movies, and we love those who make them, so we want to screen your films!
 We're looking for all types of horror flicks...monsters, psychos, killer plants, demon dogs, supernatural, super serious, hilarious, dreadful, creepy clowns, possessed machines, ghost horror, found footage, we want them all!!